cdonne/Invasive-cup-project-/Data/README.md

 # 1/25/21

-#### compiled data added.
+- Compiled data added.
 It contains both Larkin and Donne data for triplod asex, native and invasive.
 It also includes the transformed data and saved residuals from the linear regresssions

+# 4/7/21
+- Compiled data updated.
+It now contains the newly transformed data, and family means that were used for figure creation.
+There are no longer saved residuals as I used a non-parametric approach for the correlation